Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 > This workshop assumes that you have previously completed the Rock, Papers, Scissors, and or Wisdom for Sale tutorial(s) and have a good understanding of interactive test deployment

-Please note the following prefixes used in the console messages and their meaning:

-- [.] : This denotes a process.
-- [+] : This denotes a message.
-- [!!] : This denotes an error or an important/ sensitive message.

 We assume that you'll go through this workshop in a directory named `~/reach/rsh_dao-ws`:

 ```shell